benaston/NFeature/readme.md

 A simple feature configuration system (or feature toggle / flipper / whatever you want to call it.)

+Please <a href="https://twitter.com/share?text=Check%20out%20NFeature%2C%20a%20simple%20.NET%20feature%20configuration%20system.%20%23nfeature%20%40benastontweet" target="_blank">send a tweet to let other people know about NFeature</a> (opens a form in a new window to send a tweet).

 Feature configuration walls enable you to integrate your code earlier, which brings lots of goodness (such as helping to avoid branch merge problems.)

 Example of use: